Health & Wellness

-The three main vital signs you should measure are your dog’s body temperature and heart and respiratory rates, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, tells The Dig.
+The three main vital signs you should measure are your dog’s body temperature and heart and respiratory rates, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, tells The Dig.
 Here’s an explainer of why these numbers are so important and how to track them so that you can be prepared at a moment’s notice.

 The average body temperature for both dogs (and cats, too) ranges between 100.5 and 102.5 degrees Fahrenheit (around 37 and 38 degrees Celsius), Dr. McCullough says.
 The best way to take their temperature is by using a rectal thermometer — but by no means is this the easiest, most relaxing way for your pup.
 Using a toy or treat can help to distract them during this experience.

 If your dog is too uncomfortable with a rectal thermometer (we understand!)
 Dr. McCullough recommends using an ear or infrared thermometer for dogs.
 However, ear and infrared thermometers may not be as accurate, she says.

 According to Dr. McCullough, a standard heart rate for dogs is 60 to 140 beats per minute (BPM).
 To check your dog's heart rate, place your hand on your pup's chest (their heart is on the left side) and count the number of beats for 15 seconds, then multiply that number by four.
 And don't be alarmed if your pup's heart skips a beat.